Xhechar/Mens_Shoppe/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the XHR License.

 ---

-*Feel free to update this README with additional details as your project evolves.*